-The Research Committee and the Dean must be notified as to any changes in the dissertation committee.
-Changes involving inclusion of outside members must be submitted for review by the Research Committee and the Dean as outlined above.
+The Chair of the Research Standards Committee and Clinical Ph.D.
+Program Director (DCT) must be notified as to any changes in the dissertation committee.
+Changes involving inclusion of outside members must be submitted for review by the Chair of the Research Standards Committee and the Clinical Ph.D.
+Program Director (DCT) and may be subject to evaluation by the Research Standards Committee.
 The Dissertation Committee Chair is responsible for implementing this requirement.